 My dear friend runs the fabulous restaurant The Nomad in New York City and I love eating there because the über-talented chef, Daniel Humm‘s cooking is totally inspiring.
 Though everything truly was noteworthy, the poached egg stayed with me, because it was an effortless dish executed ever so elegantly.
 A perfectly poached egg arrived at our table surrounded by tender asparagus, crunchy quinoa, and a savory brown butter zabaglione.

-I don’t normally take a page directly from other chefs but felt an immediate need to recreate this poached egg — it felt like a doable yet impressive dish we should all have it in our wheel house.
+I don’t normally take a page directly from other chefs but felt an immediate need to recreate this poached egg — it felt like a doable yet impressive dish we should all have in our wheelhouse.
 To make it even easier, I modified it by nixing the zabaglione and adding in some aged balsamic vinegar instead.

-For the egg: Fill a large frying pan with 2 to 3 inches of water and bring to a simmer over medium-high heat.
-There should be a lot of small bubbles on the bottom of the pan and, if you want to be super precise, take the water temperature – it should be between 185 and 200°F. Break each egg into a separate small cup or ramkin.
+- Poach The Egg: Fill a large frying pan with 2 to 3 inches of water and bring to a simmer over medium-high heat.
+There should be a lot of small bubbles on the bottom of the pan and, if you want to be super precise, take the water temperature – it should be between 185 and 200°F. Break each egg into a separate small cup or ramekin.
 Fill a large bowl with warm water and set aside.